EU-Japan Economic Partnership Agreement

 With regard to some services, the scope of business activities are limited in such manner as prescribed in the Appendix IV “Limitations of business activities of contractual service suppliers and independent professionals in Japan” of the Annex 8-B “Schedules for Chapter 8” of the agreement.

-There are many laws pertaining to labor and the protection of workers in Japan.
-Those labor laws apply in principle to all employments in Japan, regardless of whether the employer is Japanese or foreign, or the company is foreign or incorporated in Japan.
-The regulation for those laws also applies to foreign workers in Japan as long as the foreign workers meet the definition of workers under these laws.
+There are many labour laws pertaining to the protection of workers in Japan.
+Those labour laws apply in principle to all employments in Japan, regardless of whether the employer is Japanese or foreign, or whether the company is foreign or incorporated in Japan.
+The regulation for those laws also applies to foreign workers in Japan as long as the foreign workers meet the legal definition of workers under these laws.

-General information about the overall labor law system in Japan related to human resource management can be obtained from the websites mentioned in the following headings
+General information about the overall labour law system in Japan related to human resource management can be obtained from the websites mentioned in the following headings

 - JETRO: How to Set Up Business in Japan: Section 4.
 Human Resource Management (English) / French / German

-- General information concerning employment and labor laws, regulations, and standards in Japan is provided by MHLW: Policy Information: Employment, Security, & Labor (English)
+- General information concerning employment and labor laws, regulations, and standards in Japan is provided by MHLW: Policy Information: Employment, Security, & Labour (English)

 - Manufactured Imports and Investment Promotion Organization(MIPRO): The Mipro Guide to Starting a Business in Japan - Public Insurance and Employment Management -(English)